What does the program fee cover?

 You may only participate for a maximum of 12 months.
-However, as of March, 2019 U.S. citizens may participate on the program a second time.
+However, as of March 2019 U.S. citizens may participate on the program a second time.
 This is not an extension.
 If you apply a second time, you must leave Canada and return in order to obtain your second work permit.
 We have limited space available for second-year participants.

 Can I work for the same employer the entire time of my stay?

 Yes, you may work for the same employer for the duration of your Working Holiday Visa.
-With this visa, you are able to work for multiple employers, however.
+However, you are able to work for multiple employers with this visa.